tzipperle/mplstyle/README.rst

 mplstyle
 -----

-**mplstyle** is a Python package, which allows **matplotlib** users to simplify the process of improving plots' quality.
-Quite often font, size, legend, colors and other settings should be changed for making plots look better.
-Such changes can be remembered and stored in your own style, which can automatically change the way of making plots by importing it as a usual Python toolbox.
-In other words, with **mplstyle** you can set plotting settings once and use created configuration many times.
+**mplstyle** is a Python package, which allows **matplotlib** users to simplify the process of improving plots quality.
+Quite often font, size, legend, colors and other settings have to be changed to make graphs look better.
+Such changes can be saved and stored in your own plot style, which can automatically change the way of making plots by importing it as a usual Python toolbox.
+In other words, with **mplstyle** you can set plotting settings once and use your own configurations.

 Screenshot
 -----